Schools to remain closed until January 11th with Level 5 curbs in place up to February

 The new variant, which is believed to be significantly more transmissible, has since been detected in the Republic.

-It is understood Cabinet is discussing proposals to extend the travel ban for a further week until January 6th, one source said.
-New arrangements would be put in place after that date, and “limited repatriation” of Irish citizens left stranded in Britain would continue in the meantime, the source said.
+It is understood Cabinet discussed proposals to extend the travel ban for a further week until January 6th, one source said.
+New arrangements would be put in place after that date, and “limited repatriation” of Irish residents left stranded in Britain would continue in the meantime, the source said.

 Earlier, Minister for Public Expenditure Michael McGrath said the Government had to respond to the growing Covid-19 case numbers.